 General data held when carrying out day to day business interactions is varied but is most often your contact details provided by you.
 The record we hold on the website is created by you from data you enter when subscribing for alerts about new content on our website, when joining our mailing list or informing us about a new technology.
 The data for alerts and the mailing list consists of your email (either your personal email or work email as entered by you), your first name and your surname.
 The data when informing us about a new technology also includes some basic, summary information about the technology.

-The NIHRIO record (and any subsequent updates to the information fields held in that record) is retained indefinitely unless you contact us to request your data to be removed.
-You have the right to request that the University deletes this personal data at any time.
+The NIHRIO record (and any subsequent updates to the information fields held in that record) is retained indefinitely unless you contact us to request that your data be removed.
+You have the right to request that the University deletes this personal data at any time,

 Our email and documents processed through Newcastle University are held on password protected computers with servers located in the United States of America under EU-US Privacy Shield safeguards.
 During 2018 the University plans to move such processing to the EEA.
 The data held on the NIHRIO website is processed on servers managed by the website developers, Indigo Multimedia Limited.
 The server is provided by a company called Linode and is located in London, UK.

 Your data in the form of your company email, job title and telephone number could be shared with NICE as a third party only when essential as part of the NICE review and appraisal process.
-Additionally, groups in the devolved administrations such as the All Wales medicines Strategy Group, the Scottish Medicines Consortium and the Northern Ireland Department of Health, Social Services and Public Safety use information we have produced through horizon scanning about new technologies.
-They may ask us to pass on contact information if they want to discuss new products with you.
+Additionally, we might pass on your contact details to NHS England, Scottish Medicines Consortium (SMC), All Wales Medicines Strategy Group (AWMSG), UK Medicines Information (UKMi) groups and the Northern Ireland Department of Health, Social Services and Public Safety.
+They may ask for this information if they want to discuss new products with you.
 You will be given the option to tell us if you do not want your contact details passed on to a third party.
 For other interactions, the University will not share personal data with third parties unless the third party is acting as an agent for the University on the instruction of the University (e.g. third party mailing house to send printed materials; external venues such as hotels to assist in event administration).

 You have the right of access to your data; to update, amend and rectify your data; change your communication preferences, including opting out of receiving any marketing materials.
 You have both the right of erasure and the right to object to the University processing any Additional Information; given its legal obligation, you do not have the right of erasure nor the right to object to the University processing the NIHRIO Record.
 Please contact firstname.lastname@example.org to exercise any of these rights.